renovatebot/renovate/docs/usage/faq.md

 ## What if I need to .. ?

-### Tell Renovate to ask for approval before opening a PR
+### Tell Renovate to ask for approval before creating a Pull Request

-The normal behavior of Renovate is to open a PR right away whenever there's an update.
+The default behavior is that Renovate creates a pull request right away whenever there's an update.
-But maybe you want Renovate to ask for approval first, before opening the PR.
+But maybe you want Renovate to ask for your approval _before_ it creates a pull request.
-Use the "Dependency Dashboard approval" workflow to get updates for certain packages or certain types of updates only after you give approval via the Dependency Dashboard.
+Use the "Dependency Dashboard approval" workflow to get updates for certain packages - or certain types of updates - only after you give approval via the Dependency Dashboard.

-The basic idea is that you create a new `packageRule` and describe what kind of package, or type of updates you want to approve beforehand.
+The basic idea is that you create a new `packageRules` entry and describe what kind of package, or type of updates you want to approve beforehand.

-Say you want to manually approve all major `npm` type updates:
+Say you want to manually approve all major `npm` package manager updates:

 ```json
 {